MatthewPierson/deverser/README.md

 ## Usage

-1. Either run `git clone https://github.com/joshuah345/deverser.git` and extract to a folder on your machine
+1. Either run `git clone https://github.com/joshuah345/deverser.git` and extract to a folder on your machine or download the latest release zip.
 2. 'cd' to the deverser folder and then run 'chmod +x deverser.sh'
 3. Run './deverser.sh'
 4. Follow what the script asks you to do (Mostly just entering your device's IP address and root password for SSH/SCP)